Copy line features parallel

 2. Click the drop-down arrow and choose a feature template.

-3. Check or clear the setting Keep source attribute values.
+3. Check or uncheck the Keep source attribute values setting.

 Ground to Grid Ground to Grid Correction appears when this setting is turned on.